Lugsail lag windows for estimating time-average covariance matrices: Spectral variance estimators

 \begin{remark} Under the assumptions of \citet[Theorem 2]{andr:1991}, the conclusion of Theorem~\ref{thm:bias_andrews} holds for HAC matrices; however, \cite{andr:1991} assumes $|k(x)| \leq 1$.
 A careful study of the proof reveals that $|k(x)| \leq 1$ can be replaced with the assumption $|k(x)| \leq d$ for some $0 < d < \infty$.
-Lugsail lag windows are bounded by $(1-c)^{-1}$. \end{remark} The first-order bias term, $ \Gamma^{(q)} k_q / b^q$, is often negative due to $\Gamma^{(q)}$.
-Most effort in decreasing the negative bias has gone into choosing $b$.
+Lugsail lag windows are bounded by $(1-c_n)^{-1}$. \end{remark} The first-order bias term, $k_q \Gamma^{(q)} / b^q$, has negative diagonals for positively correlated processes.
+Most efforts in reducing the bias have gone into choosing $b$.
 For example, \cite{andr:1991} provides optimal choices for $b$, which we use in our simulations.
 Whatever the choice of $b$, the resulting first-order bias remains negative leading to oversized tests \citep[see e.g.][]{hart:2018}.
-Using the lugsail lag window in Theorem~\ref{thm:bias_andrews}, we obtain the following corollary which implies that when $r$ and $c$ are such that $c > 1/r^q$, the resulting first-order bias is positive. \begin{corollary} Under the conditions of Theorem~\ref{thm:bias_andrews},
+Using the lugsail lag window in Theorem~\ref{thm:bias_andrews}, when $r$ and $c_n$ are such that $c_n > 1/r^q$, the resulting first-order bias is positive. \begin{corollary} Under the conditions of Theorem~\ref{thm:bias_andrews},